peterneutron/powergrid/README.md

 - Force Discharge: Discharges even when an adapter is present.
 - Force Discharge Automatic: Discharges to your limit, then auto-disables; only selectable above limit.
 - Native Notifications: Alerts for key events (e.g., cutoff), single permission prompt.
+- Low Power Notifications: Optional alerts at 20% and 10% while discharging; includes an action button to enable macOS Low Power Mode when off.
 - Installer flow to install/uninstall the helper daemon with administrator privileges.
 - MagSafe LED Control (optional): When enabled in Advanced Options (and supported by hardware), the daemon reflects charging modes on the MagSafe LED.
   - Charging (limit off or below limit): Amber